pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 And figure out what is the AMP API URL endpoint which can help you to get the final answer.

-The API endpoint into which you can pass a sha256 as argument, and which gives you into it's JSON result, hostnames of infected machines.
+The API endpoint into which you can pass a sha256 as an argument, and which gives you into it's JSON result, hostnames of infected machines.

 # Install your CTF lab environment